 And at the same time she was doing that, she self-published ten books.
 These include the reprint of She’s on First; a free verse nonfiction baseball book, Jack and Larry: Jack Graney and Larry, the Cleveland Baseball Dog; three collections of her research notes, Research Notes for Women at Play, Volumes 1, 2, and 3; a reprint of Dirty Proof, her first mystery novel; and the publication of its sequel, Sound Proof.
 Her two most popular self-published titles are Guide to Writing the Mystery Novel: Lots of Examples, Plus Dead Bodies; and the biography, Charlie Chan’s Poppa: Earl Derr Biggers.

 In addition to all these, Barbara teaches writing and gives public presentations on topics that interest her . . . some of them related to her books, others not.
 For her presentation When Women Played Baseball: The Story of Margaret, Nellie, and Rose she was selected as an Illinois Humanities Road Scholar.
 Two of her other highly popular presentations are Mountain Passes in American History, and Self-Publishing Through KDP: The Step-by-Step Process.

 Although Barbara had written beginning readers, early readers, and activity books for grades K-12, she had never written a YA novel before.
 In 2017, while on a pro-immigrant rights rally in Chicago, she was seized with the desire to write her first YA novel.
-That novel, The F Words, was completed in 2018.
-It will be published by City of Light Publishing in 2021.
+That novel, The F Words, was completed in 2018 and published by City of Light Publishing in 2021.
 Besides being a novel in which the young male protagonist writes poetry, The F Words is political fiction for teens.
 Exit Velocity, Barbara's most recent novel, is a combination of political fiction and science fiction for adults.